Japanese Raspberry Strawberry

 The Japanese strawberry-raspberry is so named because of the false belief that it is a hybrid of the two.
 It is also called Tibetan raspberry because of its similarity to a species native to the Himalayan region.

-Estimated delivery time: 2 to 7 days, depending on the destination country
+Plants: 2 to 7 days, depending on the destination country

 Rubus illecebrosus